samhedin/se_dvorak_ep/README.md

 setxkbmap se dvorak_ep
 ```

-## Differences with Svorak a5
+## Differences with Svorak a5/Dvorak
 - `åäö` are downprioritized in favor of `'.,` since I mostly write code or in English.
-- r and l have changed places.
+- r and l have swapped places.
 Vim bindings work surprisingly well with dvorak, with the exception of L (go right).
 In dvorak L is bound to `right pinky top right` by default, which is just painful.
 This small adjustment swithes L to `right ring-finger up` which is much more comfortable.
-- Other than that, most changes are to the keys accessed with `altgr`.
+- Other than that, most changes are to the keys accessed with `altgr` based on how much I use them.
 ## Images
 ### When altgr is held down
 ![Layout l2](layout2.png "l2 layout")